The Hausdorff- and Nagata-dimension of M\"obius spaces: The Nagata-dimension of strong M obius spaces

-Note that the Nagata-dimension does not depend at all on whether $(X,d)$ has a point at infinity or not.
-This doesn't pose a problem due to the following proposition, which is a generalization of a result that can be found in \cite{LangSchlichenmaierNagata} and \cite{Lieb}.
+Note that the Nagata-dimension does not depend at all on whether $(Z,\rho)$ has a point at infinity or not.
+This doesn't pose a problem due to the following proposition, which is a generalization of Proposition 2.7 in \cite{LangSchlichenmaierNagata} and \cite{Lieb}.

-\begin{prop} Let $(X,d)$ be a quasi-metric space such that $X = Y \cup Z$.
-Then $\dim_N(X,d) = \max(\dim_N(Y,d), \dim_N(Z,d))$. \end{prop}
+\begin{prop} Let $(Z,\rho)$ be a quasi-metric space such that $Z = X \cup Y$.
+Then $\dim_N(Z,\rho) = \max(\dim_N(X,\rho), \dim_N(Y,\rho))$. \end{prop}